shuhia/rpg-characters/README.md

 This project is part of an assignment in the Java fullstack course and covers how to create a java command line application.

+The application implements RPG Character game on a command line.

+The user is able to select a character and perform various actions.
+Actions like levelup and create an item.

 ### This application implements the following features